 Pendjari is a conservation stronghold in West Africa, which forms part of a critically important triad of national parks and reserves where 90% of the West African lion population remains

-Securing operational control of the last great wilderness in West Africa and its iconic species remains a top priority.
-This will allow tourism to be stabilised following security threats, providing local people with income and positioning the park as a global wildlife tourism destination.
-Working with the communities is also a top priority, to mitigate human-wildlife conflict and to provide alternative livelihoods to poaching and resource extraction, in order to ensure future prosperity for the region.
+Safeguarding one of the last great wilderness in West Africa and its iconic species remains a top priority.
+This will help to position the park as a local wildlife tourism destination, providing local people with income.
+Working with the communities is a priority, to mitigate human-wildlife conflict and provide alternative livelihoods to poaching and resource extraction.
+Help Pendjari ensure future prosperity for the region by donating to African Parks today.

 In May 2017, the Government of Benin entered into a long-term agreement with African Parks to revitalise, rehabilitate and develop Pendjari.
-Pendjari was included as one of 45 flagship projects of the “Revealing Benin” national investment programme
+Pendjari is one of 45 flagship projects of the “Revealing Benin” national investment programme.

 Partners